ahmedjama/resume/README.md

-resume
+Résumé
 ======

-Thanks to github.com/edunham for sharing this.
+Thanks to https://github.com/edunham/ for sharing this.
 I have adapted her LateX file to generate my resume.

 How to use
 ----------